 An unexpected problem we both suffered from terribly for the first 6 months of being in camp was we woke through the night to terrible cramps in our calf muscles.
 Our calves would be cramped with shooting pain and we would be walking around the house at 2am waiting for the cramps to ease.
 We spoke to our Osteopath Chris Knee who confirmed it was caused by wearing our Merrill hiking boots for 10 hours a day 6 days a week and over time the pain would stop.
 Finally they did stop aching though this was a very unexpected problem.

 Around camp Jamie would clock his steps on his phone and on average he would walk between 10,000 to 16,000 steps a day and I would walk on average 8,000 to 12,000 per day.
 No wonder we both had cramps!!!
 Lucky we brought a big supply of Ibuprofen and Paracetamol as Jamie ate his way through them to ease the pain in his knee.
-As for me I would sneeze my way around the camp and my eyes would itch along with dry throat, all related to extreme allergies.
+As for me I would sneeze my way around the camp and my eyes would itch, my nose tingles inside and I have a very dry throat which are all related to suffering allergies to the plants around Mfuwe.
 With a steady flow of anti allergy drugs from Australia I was able to get on top of the problem.

 So between Jamie’s hernia popping out from picking up heavy luggage for guests through to deep root canal on a tooth at the dentist in Mfuwe and Wendy’s extreme allergies and a wide variety of infections we are surviving.
 In summary when you live in such a remote third world country, shake hands with 100’s of guests who have travelled from all over the world, work 6 days a week and long hours, have extreme weather with no rain from late April to mid November we are susceptible to all sorts of health problems.